|

 in Houston.

-However, Herb had to pay his own medical bills (near
+However, Herb paid his own medical bills (near

-shooters and collectors around the world.
-Many firearm books credit his
+shooters and collectors worldwide, many firearm books credit his

 contributions.
 A confidant of many authors over the last generation,